zjc19891106/ChatroomUIKit/README.md

 This guide provides several usage examples for different ChatroomUIKit components.
 Refer to the `Examples` folder for detailed code snippets and projects showing various use cases.

+Refer to the following steps to create an iOS platform App in Xcode.
+The creation settings are as follows:

+* Product Name fill in ChatroomUIKitQuickStart.
+* Organization Identifier is set to your identifier.
+* User Interface Select Storyboard.
+* Language select your common development language.

 ### [Step 1: Initialize ChatroomUIKit](https://github.com/zjc19891106/ChatroomUIKit#step-1-initialize-chatroomuikit)

 ```